Please note the items below which could affect your aid eligibility at Bryn Athyn College.

 Course Repeats: When a student repeats a course to replace a low or failing grade, a record of every grade remains on the transcript, but only the highest grade is used to calculate the cumulative GPA.

-Withdrawals: Beginning with the 2015-16 year, withdrawals or classes dropped before the end of the sixth week will not be included in the academic progress assessment.
-Classes dropped or withdrawn after the sixth week will be counted as attempted credits in the assessment.
-Note: Prior to 2015-16, classes dropped or w/d after the fifth week were counted as attempted credits.
+Withdrawals: Beginning with the 2018-19 year, withdrawals or classes dropped before the end of the second week will not be included in the academic progress assessment.
+Classes dropped or withdrawn after the second week will be counted as attempted credits in the assessment.

 Incompletes: All ‘incompletes’ must be approved by the academic dean.
 Students have four weeks from the end of the term to complete the work of the course, otherwise the ‘incomplete’ automatically becomes an “F” and is counted in the assessment.